[an error occurred while processing this directive][an error occurred while processing this directive]

 For the city to meet its challenging goals, CH2M HILL carefully considered the geography of the area: sun angles, wind patterns, street widths, and building density and height.
 The orientation of buildings on a diagonal grid to provide maximum natural shading was modeled in ArcGIS.
 To understand all the variables and communicate effectively during the project, the company used a geodatabase that enforces use of a single, shared coordinate system across the project.
 A common basemap was created to support planning, design, and construction of the city, with the foresight that the city would also be maintained and operated using the same data.

 "Building a city like this has never been done before.
-And GIS is proving to be an absolutely critical tool," says Shannon McElvaney, information solutions consultant, CH2M HILL.
+And GIS is proving to be an absolutely critical tool," says Shannon McElvaney, formerly information solutions consultant, CH2M HILL, now with Esri.

 Data layers contained in the geodatabase include information such as transportation, vegetation, drainage, structures, boundaries, elevation, biodiversity, buildings, and utilities, as well as terrain elevation, bathymetric data, and remotely sensed imagery.
 Information from tabular databases is incorporated into the map layers, as well as GPS coordinates and georeferenced photographs.
 All the construction-related information, including cost, schedule, and carbon tracking data, is tied together by location, making it more accurate and efficient to use.